cristibuzzi/Solar-Panels-Shop/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.sda.onlineshop.Solar-Panels-Shop' is invalid and this project uses 'com.sda.onlineshop.SolarPanelsShop' instead.
+* The original package name 'com.sda.onlineshop.Solar-Panels-Shop' is invalid and this project uses 'com.sda.onlineshop.solarpanelsshop' instead.

 # Getting Started